 - The intentional, harmful or offensive contact;

-- Of another person
+- Of another person without that person's consent.

 Has the abuser intentionally, recklessly, or negligently caused the intimate partner or the parties’ children to suffer from emotional distress?